feynmanma7/machine_learning/returing/returing/nn/operation/README.md

 + Save input tensor for current operation.

++ Point self as the grad_fn of return tensor, set the `requires_grad` attribute according to the input tensor.

++ Point the parent-child relationships.

 + Return a new tensor.

-+ Point self as the grad_fn of return tensor.

-+ Point the parent-child relationships.

 ### Backward
 The backward function <b>must</b> be implemented.